ItGumby/cross-country-aws-springboot/cross-country-website-design.md

 - Testing and deployment

 ## Success Metrics
+- Data accuracy and completeness
 - User engagement and page views
-- Data accuracy and completeness
-- Coach/admin satisfaction with management tools
+- Individual and Coach satisfaction of insights
 - Parent/student usage of viewing features

 ## Maintenance Plan